BruceEckel/ConfiguringForPants/README.md

-# Configuring Your Computer to use the Pants Build System
+# Configuring WSL to use the Pants Build System

+**WSL**: Windows Subsystem for Linux (Version 2)

 Learn about Pants [here](https://www.pantsbuild.org/docs).

 The Pants 2 build system runs under Linux.
 If you are running on either MacOS or Linux, you're ready to use Pants if you can use the terminal on those systems (although you might still need to install additional Python interpreters, as shown later).
-On Windows, Pants only runs under Windows Subsystem for Linux (WSL). (_They are working on supporting Windows directly_).
+On Windows, Pants only runs under WSL (_They are working on supporting Windows directly_).
 If you have not installed WSL on your machine, the following instructions will guide you.

 ## Installing WSL on Windows 10/11 from the Microsoft Store